youganglyu/youganglyu.github.io/_pages/about.md

 ---
 I'm a PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/).
 I have been very fortunate to be advised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Zhaochun Ren](https://renzhaochun.github.io/).

-My current research focuses on large language model (LLM) alignment and its applications in recommendation systems.
-I aim to narrow the gap between AI research and real-world applications by advancing the development of next-generation trustworthy LLM-based agents.
+My current research focuses on large language model (LLM) alignment and its applications in information retrieval and recommender systems.
+I aim to narrow the gap between AI research and real-world applications by advancing the development of next-generation trustworthy language agents.